juliusarolovitch/Memoize-Server/README.md

 # Memoize Labs API Documentation

+### Note: The API server is not currently hosted on AWS.
+You are able to run it locally in the meantime.

 The current implementation of the API is essentially a proxy server to the ElevenLabs API.
 All it does is provide a Flask-based request interface for text-to-speech and voice cloning.
 This will change as we add more of our features.

 The necessary parts to construct an API call are as follows: